proehlen/docs2page/README.md

 * `package.json` file
 * Code comments

-Web apps produced by this package can be hosted on GitHub Pages or any other cheap hosting option since it requires no server.
+Web apps produced by this package can be hosted on GitHub Pages or any other cheap hosting option since they require no server.

 **Note:** This software is under construction and in pre-alpha state.